tmbiro/Project-4/README.md

-### Project 4 - Machine Learning: Ashley H, Fiona B, Katie B, Pratik S, Tifani B
+### Project 4 - Machine Learning: Tifani B, Ashley H, Fiona B, Katie B, Pratik S
 # To Shroom or Not to Shroom?🍄

 > **One surprising development of the Covid-19 pandemic was the resurgence of interest in mushrooms among Americans.